jmburges/conditional-robot-bk-003-public/README.md

 # Conditional Robot

+## First Important Step

+Run  `gem install timecop` from your terminal before getting started.
+Otherwise the spec will throw an error.

 ## Objectives

 * Make a class called `Robot`.
-Every new instance of the Robot class should be able to take a temperature reading and return a mood,
+Every new instance of the Robot class should be able to take a temperature reading and return a mood.

 #### The Optimal Height method
 A robot's optimal height is your estimated arm_length multiplied by 50 and divided by 7.